cs3110/textbook/_sources/chapters/appendix/vm.md

 involved: the *host* operating system (OS) and the *guest* OS.
 The host is your own native OS (maybe Windows).
 The guest is the OS that runs inside the host.

-The virtual machine (VM) we provide here has OCaml pre-installed in an Ubuntu guest OS.
+The virtual machines (VM) we provide here have OCaml pre-installed in an Ubuntu guest OS.
 Ubuntu is a free Linux OS, and is an ancient African word meaning "[humanity to others][ubuntu]".
 The process we use to create the VM is [documented here][vmrepo].